-The Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the statements.
+The Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided.

-The financial statements also include a Statement of Financial Position, Statement of Activities, and certain note disclosures for the College's discretely presented component unit, the Cape Fear Community College Foundation, Inc. (Foundation); however, the Foundation is not included in management's discussion and analysis.
+The financial statements also include a Statement of Financial Position, Statement of Activities, and certain note disclosures for the College's discretely presented component unit, the James Sprunt Foundation, Inc. (Foundation); however, the Foundation is not included in management's discussion and analysis.
 More information describing the relationship between the College and Foundation can be found in Note 1A.